|

 visit to the Microsoft website or a peek into the frontpage manual tells us that the main page for these administration forms

 is a file called “fpadmin.htm”.
 So that’s what we need to search for.
-Now to find a correct search string

 that will get us the results we want.
 When a default install is performed, the files get installed in a directory called “admin”.